hackclub/hackclub/workshops/personal_website/README.md

 ![](img/c9_css_progression.gif)

 Now, let's save and look at our work.
 Ah, it is truly beautiful to behold.
+Now let's commit the changes.

+We'll once again use the terminal in Cloud9 to save our changes with git.
+- `git add --all` (then press enter)
+- `git commit -m "Add styling to personal website"` (then press enter)

 ![](img/celebrate_harry_potter.gif)

 ## Part IV: Publishing

 Right now we can only see our website on our own computer.
-Let's get a link that we can share with anyone on the internet!
-We'll use the previously mentioned GitHub Pages to do this.

-1. In Cloud9, press `Alt + t` on the keyboard.
-This is going to open the terminal, which will allow us to run special types of commands in Cloud9.
-In this case, we're going to save and upload our code to GitHub.
-Type in the following commands:
-  - `git add --all` (then press enter)
-  - `git commit -m "Initial commit"` (then press enter)
+Let's get our website online!

+1. In the Cloud9 terminal, we'll push our commits to our GitHub repository:
   - `git push` (then press enter)
     - Enter your GitHub username (then press enter).
     - Enter your GitHub password (then press enter). _The characters won't show up on the screen, but rest assured, they are still being typed._
-3. Now try to view the website by going to `USERNAME.github.io` (replace `USERNAME` with your actual GitHub username)
+2. Now try to view the website by going to `USERNAME.github.io` (replace `USERNAME` with your actual GitHub username)

 #### Celebrate!